-While most brands will be sending messages with massive and generic discounts, there is a segment of buyers that will not be served: those who buy certain specific brands or categories.
-Take advantage of the FOMO phenomenon and create a sense of urgency in the face of particular offers and with special discounts.
-It includes dynamic countdown timers and real-time popularity messages to product pages to show trends.
+While most brands will be sending messages with generic discounts, there is a segment of buyers that will not be served: those who buy certain brands or search specific categories.
+Take advantage of the FOMO phenomenon and create a sense of urgency in the face of particular offers.
+For example, include dynamic countdown timers and real-time popularity messages to product pages to show trends.

-The idea is to make the offer unique by making it limited, direct it to certain people only.
+The idea is to make the offer unique by making it limited, “to certain people only”.
 The “fear of missing out” (FOMO) leads to people buying products and acquiring services for aspirational purposes.
-It makes them feel special, outstanding from the crowd, they don’t want to feel left out, so they will ensure to be there before the time ends.
+It makes them feel special, outstanding from the crowd.
+These users don’t want to feel left out, so they will ensure to be there before the time ends.

 It’s Christmas time